 In clinical studies of patients being treated for CIDP, the most common reactions, observed in >5% of subjects, were headache, asthenia, hypertension, nausea, pain in extremity, hemolysis, influenza-like illness, leukopenia, and rash.
 Serious adverse reactions were hemolysis, exacerbation of CIDP, acute rash, increased diastolic blood pressure, hypersensitivity, pulmonary embolism, respiratory failure, and migraine.

 Treatment with Privigen might interfere with a patient’s response to live virus vaccines and could lead to misinterpretation of serologic testing.
 In patients over 65, do not exceed recommended dose and infuse at the minimum rate practicable.

-- Primary immune deficiency (PI) in patients 2 years and older
+- Chronic immune thrombocytopenic purpura (ITP) in patients age 15 years and older

 - Chronic inflammatory demyelinating polyneuropathy (CIDP) in adults

 - Limitation of use: maintenance therapy in CIDP has not been studied for periods longer than 6 months.
 Individualize duration of treatment beyond 6 months based on patient response.